Brazil’s Lula visits China, seeking ties and Ukraine support

-RIO DE JANEIRO -- Brazilian President Luiz Inácio Lula da Silva flew off to China on Tuesday to strengthen ties with his nation's biggest trade partner and win support for his long shot push for peace in Ukraine.
+RIO DE JANEIRO -- Brazilian President Luiz Inácio Lula da Silva arrived Wednesday in China to strengthen ties with his nation's biggest trade partner and win support for his long shot push for peace in Ukraine.

 Lula wants Brazil, China and other nations to help mediate the war as part of his nation's return to the world stage, but his proposals to end the conflict have irked Ukraine and some in the West.
 Less controversial is the Brazilian and Chinese mutual interest in trade after a rocky period under Lula's predecessor.